daviddulak/lavaca-touch-helper/README.md

-lavaca.mvc.CollectionView
+Lavaca Touch Helpers
 =========================

-Automagically render models in a collection as child views
+Touch Tracking Widgets for Lavaca

 ##Use
-Add `src/CollectionView.js` to your Lavaca project and enjoy.
+Add `src/TouchTrackerWidget.js` to your Lavaca project and enjoy.

 ##Run Demo
 The demo requires node and grunt